Healthy eating and women

 - During breastfeeding.
 Continue eating healthy foods while breastfeeding.
 You may also need to drink more water.
 Nursing mothers may need about 13 cups of water a day.
 Try drinking a glass of water every time you nurse and with each meal.
 Read more about healthy eating during breastfeeding in our Breastfeeding section.

 - After menopause.
 Lower levels of estrogen after menopause raise your risk for chronic diseases such as heart disease, stroke, and diabetes, and osteoporosis, a condition that causes your bones to become weak and break easily.
 What you eat also affects these chronic diseases.
 Talk to your doctor about healthy eating plans and whether you need more calcium and vitamin D to protect your bones.
 Read more about how very low estrogen levels affect your health in our Menopause section.
 Most women also need fewer calories as they age, because of less muscle and less physical activity.
-Find out how many calories you need based on your level of activity.
+Use the MyPlate Plan tool to find out how many calories you need based on your level of activity.

 - Women ages 19 to 30 need 28 grams of fiber every day.